autonity/docs.autonity.org/concepts/staking/index.md

 As noted in [Protocol assets](/concepts/protocol-assets/), Newton and Liquid Newton token can be in different states.
 Bonded and unbonding stake is liable to [slashing](/concepts/staking/#slashing) penalties:

-- Newton whilst locked in [states](/concepts/protocol-assets/newton/) `bonded` and `unbonding`
+- Newton in [states](/concepts/protocol-assets/newton/) `bonded` and `unbonding`
 - Liquid Newton in [states](/concepts/protocol-assets/liquid-newton/) `locked` and `unlocked`

-Whilst stake is unbonding, the protocol tracks the relative ownership of stake in the delegated and self-bonded unbonding pools via a "share" mechanism, so that the PAS slashing priority may be correctly applied to the unbonding stake, and the correct amount of delegated or self-bonded stake may be released at the end of the unbonding period.
+Whilst stake is unbonding, the protocol tracks the relative ownership of stake in the delegated and self-bonded unbonding pools via a "share" mechanism.
+This is so that the PAS slashing priority may be correctly applied to the unbonding stake, and the correct amount of delegated or self-bonded stake may be released at the end of the unbonding period.

 ::: {.callout-note title="Note" collapse="false"}
 Metadata providing the total amount of shares and unbonding stake is returned as part of the response when querying for a validator.
 See the [`getValidator()`](/reference/api/aut/#getvalidator) response object which contains fields for: